 1. Jot down a list of relevant and important topics

-To kick start this process, narrow down a list of topics that need to rank for in regards with generic buckets.
+To kick start this process, narrow down a list of topics that need to rank for in regard to generic buckets.
 Once the important topics are selected, they can be used to identify particular keywords.
-For instance, a company that sells marketing software may have general topic buckets like email marketing, inbound marketing, lead generation, marketing automation, SEO, marketing analytics and social media etc.
+For instance, a company that sells marketing software may have general topic buckets like email marketing, inbound marketing, lead generation, marketing automation, SEO, marketing analytics and social media, etc.

 2. Fill in Keywords in the topic buckets

 Once the topic buckets are finalized, it’s time to come up with relevant keywords.
 These keywords should be important to rank for in the search engine results pages because the target customer is most likely performing searches for those particular keywords.

 For example, some of the relevant keywords for the topic of bucket marketing automation may include:

 - How to use marketing automation software

 - Email marketing automation

 Since keywords are being encrypted progressively by Google with each passing day, what else can be done?Request a Free Audit